NZ Investment Visas & Business Visa NZ Requirements

 ENTREPRENEUR – WORK VISA

-The visa is for people who are experienced in business and who want to work in their own business in New Zealand.
+The NZ business visa for entrepreneurs is for people who are experienced in business and who want to work in their own business in New Zealand.
 Applicants can buy or set up a business in New Zealand, and operate their business successfully for a certain period of time before being able to qualify for New Zealand residence.
 Applicants can include their partner, and dependent children aged 19 and under, in the visa application.

-Requirements for this visa include,
+Requirements for this type of business visa NZ include:

 - minimum capital investment of NZ$100,000 (excluding working capital)